 Fixed inputs are those that can't easily be increased or decreased in a short period of time.
 In the pizza example, the building is a fixed input.
-Once the entrepreneur signs the lease, he or she is stuck in the building until the lease expires.
+The restaurant owner signs a lease and is stuck in the building until the lease expires.
 Fixed inputs define the firm's maximum output capacity.
-This is analogous to the potential real GDP shown by society's production possibilities curve, i.e. the maximum quantities of outputs a society can produce at a given time with its available resources.
+This is analogous to the potential real GDP shown by society's production possibilities curve, i.e., the maximum quantities of outputs a society can produce at a given time with its available resources.